shubhamt10/Chatify/README.md

 # Chatify
-This is a simple realtime android chat application which is developed using Firebase as backend.
+This is a realtime android chat application which is developed using Firebase as backend.

-#Technologies Used
+# Technologies Used

 Android Studio